WordPress migration process

 1. Copy files from source to destination

-# Files in different servers
+# Case A: files in different servers

-# Files in same server
+# Case B: iles in same server

 2. Fix files permissions in destination